-Sarah noticed something strange around week fourteen of her first pregnancy.
+Sarah noticed something strange around week fourteen of her pregnancy.
 Every time she brushed her teeth, the sink turned pink.
-Not a little pink.
-Bright, alarming, impossible-to-ignore pink.
-She did what most women do: brushed more gently, switched to a softer toothbrush, and assumed it would pass.
+Bright, alarming pink.
+She did what most women do: brushed more gently, assumed it would pass.
 It didn't.
-By the time she mentioned it to her OB at the next appointment, she had already developed full-blown pregnancy gingivitis.
-Her dentist later told her something she wished she'd heard months earlier: "This was completely preventable."
+By the time she mentioned it to her OB, she had already developed full-blown pregnancy gingivitis.
+Her dentist told her something she wished she'd heard months earlier: "This was completely preventable."

-Sarah's experience is remarkably common.
-Women who are meticulous about their prenatal vitamins, their glucose screenings, their birthing plans have often never been told that pregnancy fundamentally changes what's happening inside their mouth.
-And the clinical data backs this up in a way that's hard to ignore.
+Women who are meticulous about prenatal vitamins, glucose screenings, and birthing plans have often never been told that pregnancy fundamentally changes what's happening inside their mouth.
+The clinical data backs this up.

 The Hormonal Shift Nobody Talks About

-Here's what the prenatal books leave out.
-When you become pregnant, your estrogen and progesterone levels don't just increase.
-They surge.
+When you become pregnant, estrogen and progesterone don't just increase — they surge.
 Estrogen can rise to levels 100 times higher than normal by the third trimester.
-Progesterone increases tenfold.
 This hormonal cascade does extraordinary things for your baby.
-But it also does something very specific to your gums: it increases blood flow, amplifies your inflammatory response to plaque, and changes the composition of bacteria in your mouth.
+But it also does something very specific to your gums: it increases blood flow, amplifies your inflammatory response to plaque, and changes the bacteria in your mouth.

-The result is a condition so common that the clinical research is unambiguous.
+The result is a condition so common the clinical research is unambiguous — and most expecting mothers are never warned about it.

 60–75%